Coordinator, Career Services

 Q: What career services are you going to provide that students want to know about?

-A: I will be providing major and/or exploration appointments and co-op/internship consultation.
+A: I will be providing major and/or exploration appointments, job search appointments, and co-op/internship consultation.
 I will also be providing cover letter reviews, resume reviews and mock interviews.
-We will have a satellite office in the Polsky Building where the students will be able to access career services.

 Q: Why should students attend the next career fair?
 What's your best advice for preparing?
 What's a good strategy the day of?